 Quiet and thoughtful, Mackesy tends to let his work speak for itself, but in interview, he’s magnanimous and animated, easy to engage in deep conversation but just as apt to burst out laughing at, say, the memory of dressing up as a rhinoceros and not being able to get back up.

-Below, we got to know the author and illustrator better, as he opened up about his first literary loves, the genius of Anna Karenina, and the 20th Century artist who Mackesy says “shaped how I understood illustration and writing”.
+To celebrate the release of hew new book – The Boy, the Mole, the Fox and the Horse: The Animated Story, which will hit television screens across the UK this Christmas – we got to know the author and illustrator better, as he opened up about his first literary loves, the genius of Anna Karenina, and the 20th Century artist who Mackesy says “shaped how I understood illustration and writing”.

 Which writer do you most admire and why?

 This is going to sound odd, the author that probably influenced me the most is probably Salinger.
 I read The Catcher in the Rye when I was young, and kept going back to it because he broke all the rules and wrote honestly.
 It changed my view of literature.
 He broke out of the way you should do things.
 I remember reading the first sentence over and over again, smiling at it.
 I admire him for writing that when he did, with that level of honesty.